Observations

 List endpoints support UUID-cursor pagination.
 Pass the UUID of the last item from the previous page as uuid_cursor to fetch the next page.

-Observations are not included in the default Context Block.
-To use them as agent context, retrieve them directly with the SDK methods above, or build a custom block via advanced context block construction.
+Observations may be included in the default Context Block when Smart Context Assembly selects them as relevant to the current conversation.
+To always include them — or to pin a specific count — use a context template.
+For full control over which observations appear and how they’re formatted, retrieve them directly with the SDK methods above, or build a custom block via advanced context block construction.